Keedz1Off/push-chain-gateway-flow-local-review/poc-ideas/01-fake-finalize.md

 ## Root Cause

-The external finalization function does not verify that the caller has the trusted TSS role.
+The vulnerable version does not verify that `msg.sender` has the trusted TSS role.

-Without this check, an attacker can directly submit attacker-controlled finalization data.
+An attacker can therefore call `finalizeUniversalTx(...)` directly and provide an attacker-controlled recipient and amount.

 ## Vulnerable Version